graphql-compose/graphql-compose-connection/README.md

 graphql-compose-connection
 ======================
-This is a plugin for [graphql-compose](https://github.com/nodkz/graphql-compose) family, which adds to the GraphQL types `connection` resolvers.
+This is a plugin for [graphql-compose](https://github.com/nodkz/graphql-compose) family, which adds to the TypeComposer `connection` resolver.

 [Live example](https://graphql-compose-mongoose.herokuapp.com)

 This package completely follows to Relay Cursor Connections Specification (https://facebook.github.io/relay/graphql/connections.htm).

-Besides standard connection arguments `first`, `last`, `before` and `after`, also added great arguments:
+Besides standard connection arguments `first`, `last`, `before` and `after`, also added significant arguments:
 * `filter` arg - for filtering records
 * `sort` arg - for sorting records.
 Build in mechanism allows sort by any unique indexes (not only by id).
 Also supported compound sorting (by several fields).